-A number of former officers at Medomsley have been charged and are due to face trial in 2018 for physically and sexually assaulting inmates at Medomsley.
+A number of former officers at Medomsley have been convicted of offences against inmates at Medomsley.
 These officers are:

 Jordans Solicitors have settled a significant number of cases in relation to Medomsley Detention Centre, and currently represent a large number of clients who allege physical and sexual abuse.
 We are part of a Steering Group collectively handling claims for over 1,000 clients affected by abuse at Medomsley.
 We continue to work closely with Durham Police with their investigation.